-Dart Boards: Dart boards may not be installed in rooms or lounges; their installation and use damages walls and doors.
+Dart Boards: Dart boards are not allowed in rooms or lounges; their installation and use damages walls and doors.

 Musical Instruments: Any practicing or playing of musical instruments in the residence halls or apartment areas during quiet or courtesy hours is prohibited.